Wondering how much to feed a German Shepherd puppy? We’ve got the answers!

 This process can occur as early as 16 weeks (four months) or as late as one year.

-Typically, you will see most puppy owners beginning the process between the ages of five and six months old.
+Typically, you will see most puppy owners beginning the process between the ages of five and six months old and 1 year.

 Change of Food and Change of Amount